-GMB does not operate a performance-related bonus system; annual bonuses or 'Christmas payments' are now awarded to staff uniformly across the union.
-The proportion of men receiving a bonus is 82% from the proportion of women receiving a bonus is 87%.
-The gap between median bonus was 6.2% and the mean was 5.7%.
+GMB does not operate a performance-related bonus system; annual bonuses or 'Christmas payments' are awarded to staff on a region-by-region basis, either uniformly or in line with pay grades.
+The proportion of men receiving a bonus is 83% from the proportion of women receiving a bonus is 90%.
+The gap between median bonus was 9.3% and the mean was 4.8%.